Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces associated to random walks on hyperbolic groups

-We will study the relations between $B_2(\mu)$ and $B_2(\delta)$.
-Hereafter, we assume $\mu\in M_2$.
-The next proposition plays in our probabilistic construction a similar role to quasi-isometries in the geometric context.
-In what follows, if $f$ and $g$ are two functions defined on a set $A$, $f\asymp g$ means that there exists a constant $C>1$ such that $C^{-1}g(a)\leq f(a)\leq Cg(a)$ for any $a\in A$. \begin{prop}\cite[Lemma2.1]{PSC} For any $\mu,\mu'\in M_2$, we have that
+We will study the relations between $B_2(\mu)$ and $B_2(d)$.
+Hereafter, we assume $\mu\in M_2$, which is needed for the next proposition.
+It is a very important assumption since it plays in our probabilistic construction a similar role to quasi-isometries in the geometric context.
+In what follows, if $f$ and $g$ are two functions defined on a set $A$, $f\asymp g$ means that there exists a constant $C>1$ such that $C^{-1}g(a)\leq f(a)\leq Cg(a)$ for any $a\in A$. \begin{prop}\cite[Lemma 2.1]{PSC} For any $\mu,\mu'\in M_2$, we have that

 \end{prop} Before giving the main result of this section, we will prove the following results.